aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

 ### Installation

 Included Cloudformation template deploys everything required to run this program as a lambda function, as well as time based Cloudwatch Event configured to be kicked off every 90 days.
-This threshold can be change in CF template.
+This threshold can be changed in CF template.
 * For accounts with large number of IAM entities, lambda function may no have a enough time to finish assessing all entities.
 You may consider deploying this program as a set of step functions or a container.